nillyr/octoconf/README.md

   {analyze,audit,baseline,report} Available Commands
-    analyze             performs an analysis on an archive based on a security baseline baseline            performs the interaction with the security baselines report              performs the generation of audit reports config              performs octoconf configuration management
+    analyze             performs an analysis on an archive based on a security baseline baseline            performs the interaction with the security baselines report              performs the recompilation of the report in PDF and HTML format from an adoc file config              performs octoconf configuration management

 optional arguments: